The Greed of William Hart

 The Greed of William Hart is a 1948 British horror film directed by Oswald Mitchell and starring Tod Slaughter, Henry Oscar and Aubrey Woods.
 The film depicts two Edinburgh bodysnatchers closely modelled on the real Burke and Hare.

 Plot

 In 1828 Edinburgh, Scotland, two Irish immigrants, Mr. Hart and Mr. Moore, take up murdering the locals and selling their bodies to the local medical school, which needs fresh bodies for anatomy lectures and demonstrations.
 When a young woman, Mary Patterson, goes missing, recently qualified medic Hugh Alston, just returned from his first voyage as a ship's doctor, is alerted by Daft Jamie and Janet that Mary has been taken by a man to Gibb's Close.
 Jamie says the resurrectionists live there.

-Alston suspects the Hart and Moore are involved in foul play, but the arrogant, amoral Dr. Cox as the main buyer for the bodies as attempts to hinder his investigation.
+Alston suspects that Hart and Moore are involved in foul play, but the arrogant, amoral Dr. Cox - the main buyer for the bodies - attempts to hinder his investigation.
 Meanwhile, the murderous duo set their sights on eccentric local boy "Daft Jamie" and an old woman.